nextcloud/documentation/admin_manual/installation/deployment_recommendations.rst

 * Sqlite is adequate for simple testing, and for low-load single-user deployments.
 It is not adequate for production systems.
-* MSSQL is not automatically tested.
+* Microsoft SQL Server is not a supported option.
-* Oracle is expensive, but is the de facto standard at large enterprises.
+* Oracle DB is the de facto standard at large enterprises and is fully supported with ownCloud Enterprise Edition only.
-  Developers need to be aware of the 30 char identifier limit, empty string equals null and varchar2 can only be made 4000 chars wide.

 File Storage
 ------------

-Our main use case is up- and download of files.
-Sooner or later, that requires scale-out storage.
-Currently, the options are GPFS or an object store like Ceph/s3 or Openstack/Swift.
-GPFS is expensive, and our s3 and Swift implementations use temp files which prevents them from scaling adequately.
+While many customers are starting with NFS, sooner or later that requires scale-out storage.
+Currently the options are GPFS or GlusterFS, or an object store protocol like S3 (supported in Enterprise Edition only) or Swift.
+S3 also allows access to Ceph Storage.

 .. comment: A proof of concept implementation based on [phprados](https://github.com/ceph/phprados) that talks directly to a